andreivo/CicadaProject/docs/pages/index.md

 <p align="center">
 	<img src="assets/img/CicadaProjectParts.png" align="center" height="auto" width="55%" max-width="725px">
-<br><br><b>Fig 2: Cicada Project Parts</b>
+<br><br><b>Fig 2: Cicada Project Groups</b>
 </p>

-1 – An IoT Broker with a standard protocol for sending and receiving environmental data through a reliable communication.
+Group I – An IoT Broker with a standard protocol for sending and receiving environmental data through a reliable communication.

-2 - Design of a low cost Datalogger and Sensors, integrated in a Data Collection Platform (Cicada DCP) with high reliability and freedom for adaptations.
+Group II - Design of a low cost Datalogger and Sensors, integrated in a Data Collection Platform (Cicada DCP) with high reliability and freedom for adaptations.
 The Cicada DCP will be designed for native interoperability with the Cicada Broker.
 Fully documented and open-source hardware.

-3 - A set of algorithms for Data Science (Cicada DS) to produce stats and knowledge about disaster risks.
+Group III - A set of algorithms for Data Science (Cicada DS) to produce stats and knowledge about disaster risks.
 In addiction, the environmental information should be accessed in a web platform (Cicada Web) and in a mobile app (Cicada Mobile).